 With a Hidden Scar procedure, your surgeon will place your incision in a location that is hard to see, so that the scar is not visible when your incision heals.
 As a result, you have little to no visible reminder of the surgery or your cancer.

 An advanced surgical approach using an inframammary fold incision that removes the underlying breast tissue while preserving the nipple-areolar complex and breast skin.

-The natural crease underneath the breast
+1. Inframammary Fold: the natural crease underneath the breast